sprintersb/atest/README.md

                 requested.
 Pass exit status from the program.
   -v            Verbose mode.
 Print the loaded ELF program headers
                 and the used streams.
+  -regs         Show register contents in the instruction log.
   -runtime      Print avrtest execution time.
   -no-log       Disable instruction logging in avrtest_log.
 Logging
                 can still be turned on with LOG_ON etc., see README.